FactoryXCode/MfPack/MfPack/Cast/README.md

 Known architectural follow-ups:

-- remove Media Foundation declarations from the direct-control type/interface layer (the current direct path does not initialize a playback engine, but the units still compile against MfPack Media Foundation declarations);
+- Remove Media Foundation declarations from the direct-control type/interface layer (the current direct path does not initialize a playback engine, but the units still compile against MfPack Media Foundation declarations);
-- add separate `Connect` and `Load` operations after preserving existing receiver behavior;
+- Add separate `Connect` and `Load` operations after preserving existing receiver behavior;
-- separate remuxing from full transcoding so compatible MKV codecs can avoid video re-encoding;
+- Separate remuxing from full transcoding so compatible MKV codecs can avoid video re-encoding;